Helm chart for OpenProject

 type: Opaque

 To add the actual content, you can simply add stringData: to the end of it and save it.
+Alternatively you can create the secret in one line as well via the --from-literal option.

 The keys which are looked up inside the secret data can be changed from their defaults in the values as well.
 This is the same in all cases where next to existingSecret you can also set secretKeys.